 The Front Range Bears began as an unnamed group of computer users in 1990 when there was no internet as we know it, when e-mail was an insider’s perk, AOL had just been created, and online society was dominated by bulletin board systems (BBS’s) that either specialized in a single interest or offered dedicated chat rooms for any number of special interest groups.

-One such BBS was “Max Manlove”, whose system operator, Van Lynn Floyd, hosted Denver metro’s local bear chat room along with connections to a national bear forum.
-As primitive as all this sounds, it was an eye-popping and wonderful access to the bear world beyond our own private boundaries.
-All we had before this was Bear Magazine, which at that time had barely graduated from a xerox-copied local flyer in San Francisco to a small-format periodic digest, long before the late, slick monthly magazine most of us know.
+One such BBS run by system operator, Van Lynn Floyd, hosted Denver metro’s local bear chat room along with connections to a national bear forum.
+As primitive as all this sounds, it was wonderful access to the bear world beyond our own private boundaries.

 Van, who is now a Member Ebearitus of FRB, was instrumental (intentionally or otherwise) in co-mingling friends and strangers from his online pub, and the inevitable result was its evolution into a living organism.

-This happened a few times, at Galt’s, at Dad’s (Denver’s only nonalcoholic gay bar) and at private homes.
-Cross-pollinating into the mix was Van and his partner Ron’s “Bear Trek” socials held at their high-rise home on Capitol Hill.
+This happened a few times, at Galt’s and at private homes.
+Cross-pollinating into the mix was Van “Bear Trek” socials held at their high-rise home on Capitol Hill.